mbrioski/Vagrant-Lamp-Stack/README.md

 This repo give you the possibility to set up a standard LAMP development environment, with only one command, share the environment with all the members of your team for developing web applications.

 ##Your development environment for web application
-After the installation you have a virtual host(*myapp.dev:8080*) set on a new LAMP Vagrant virtual machine shared to your local subfolder *src*
+After the installation you have a virtual host(*myapp.dev:8080*) set on a new LAMP virtual machine shared to your local subfolder *src*

 ![](https://github.com/ridesoft/Vagrant-Lamp-Stack/blob/master/doc/imgs/php5-5-24.png)

 ###The virtual machine  come with: